egoliveira/TMDB-Demo/README.md

 # TMDB Demo
 Sample Android application which uses [TMDB's API](https://developer.themoviedb.org/docs).

-It provides some movie cantegories where the user can found a list of movies:
+It provides some movie categories where the user can found a list of movies:

 - Now Playing
 - Popular